Kareem-AEz/age-calculator-app/README.md

-# 🎂 Age Calculator: A Dynamic Age Computing Tool
+# 🎂 Age Calculator App

-**Age Calculator** is a JavaScript-powered web application that calculates your age in years, months, and days based on your birthdate.
-With its dynamic features and smooth animations, it provides an engaging way to determine exact ages.
+**Age Calculator** is a solution to the [Age Calculator App challenge](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q) on Frontend Mentor.
+It calculates your age in years, months, and days based on your birthdate, featuring dynamic updates and smooth animations.

 ---